-For starters, you can compare Term life insurance quotes along with Universal Life also on our free consumer quote engine on the right.
+This is very simple, for starters, you can compare Term life insurance for military veterans along with Universal Life also on our free consumer quote engine on the right.
 You can compare the lowest rates from the most competitive and trusted life insurance companies.
 Don’t hesitate to contact us 7 days a week by calling (800)897-5699 for answers to all your questions.
 We can walk you through the whole process so you know what to expect before you ever apply.
 The application process is very simple which can begin with an easy telephone application that takes about 20 minutes.
 Low cost Term life insurance will always provide the best life insurance rates.
 Universal Life which is a great permanent product cost more but will last the rest of your life.

-Make sure to contact an independent insurance agent so you will be able to compare all the top companies to make sure you receive the lowest life insurance rates possible.
+Independent insurance agents and brokers work with all of the most competitive companies to make sure you receive the lowest rates possible.

 Independent insurance agents are also know as brokers.
 They have complete access to all the best life insurance companies.
 State Farm agents and Farmers agents for example are referred to as captive agents and only have their one company to show you.
 In today’s competitive life insurance market, looking at only one company will be a huge handicap when trying to receive the lowest term life insurance rates.

 Our office utilizes over 40 trusted companies such as Prudential, Banner Life, Transamerica, Protective Life, Assurity, Voya, MetLife, Aviva, AXA Equitable, ING, SBLI, Fidelity Life and many more.
 Check out our top 12 life insurance companies blog post where you can get some more information about the excellent companies we use.